vatpac-technology/sops/docs/terminal/amberleyoakey.md

 </figure>

 ### OK ADC
-OK ADC owns the CLass C airspace within 5 DME of the OK VOR from `SFC` to `A025`.
-This airspace is the circuit area.
+OK ADC owns the Class C airspace within 5 DME of the OK VOR from `SFC` to `A025`.
+This airspace is designed to facilitate circuit traffic.

 ## YAMB Aerodrome